liflab/beepbeep-3-book/markdown/use-cases/README.md

 According to the semantics of the `Slice` processor, each output event will consist of a set, formed by the last output of every instance of the Moore machine.
 Thus, this set will contain the number of elapsed days of all items whose auction is currently open (the Moore machine for the other items outputs no number).
 This set is then passed to a function processor, which computes the average of its values (sum divided by cardinality).

 As a bonus, we show how to plot a graph of the evolution of this average over time.
 We fork the previous output; one branch of this fork goes into a Mutator, which turns the set into the value 1; this stream of 1s is then sent to a `Cumulate` processor that computes their sum.
-Both this and the second branch of the fork are fed into a function processor, that creates a named tuple where *x* is set to the value of the first input, and *y* is set to the value of the second input.
+Both this and the second branch of the fork are fed into a function processor, which creates a named tuple where *x* is set to the value of the first input, and *y* is set to the value of the second input.
 The result is a tuple where *x* is the number of input events, and *y* is the average computed earlier.
 These tuples are then accumulated into a set with the means of another cumulative function processor, this time performing the set addition operation.
 The end result is a stream of sets of (*x*,*y*) pairs, which could then be sent to a `Scatterplot` processor to be plotted with the help of the MTNP palette.

 ## Voyager Telemetry

 In this section, we study the data produced by the *Voyager 2* space probe.
 This automatic probe was launched by NASA in 1977 on a trajectory that allowed it to fly close to four planets of the solar system: Jupiter, Saturn, Uranus and Neptune.
-On this "Grand Tour" of the solar system, Voyager 2 (along with its twin, Voyager 1) collected scientific data and snapped pictures that greatly expanded our knowledge of the gas giants and their moons.
+On this "Grand Tour" of the solar system, Voyager 2 (along with its twin, Voyager 1) collected scientific data and took pictures that greatly expanded our knowledge of the gas giants and their moons.

-At the time of this writing, both Voyagers are still operational, and currently explore the outer edge of the solar system.
+As of the time of the writing of this book, both Voyagers are still operational, and currently explore the outer edge of the solar system.
 The telemetry sent back by these probes, going all the way back to 1977, is publicly available in the form of various text files on a NASA FTP archive.
 In our example, we shall use a simple, collated dataset that can be downloaded from the following URL:

     ftp://spdf.gsfc.nasa.gov/pub/data/voyager/voyager2/merged/